ulolol/MatrixRGB/README.md

 ![Matrix Rain Animation](https://img.shields.io/badge/bash-5.1%2B-green) ![License](https://img.shields.io/badge/license-MIT-blue)

->*This was originally created by me in ~ 2021.
+>*This was originally created by me in ~ 2020, during COVID, after I re-watched all the Matrix movies.
 This new update basically improves performance - with the help of Claude + Codex*

 ## Features